 Mamma Mia! is the sensational musical based on the songs of Swedish pop group, ABBA.
-After almost two decades, it’s the longest-running jukebox musical in the West End.
+After over two decades, it’s the longest-running jukebox musical in the West End.

 Not only has London loved the show since 1999, it’s been on Broadway since 2001 and it’s wowed audiences worldwide after touring over 50 countries spanning all six continents.
 On its travels, Mamma Mia! has been translated into 22 languages and has been seen by over 60 million people.